adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 But only the first half really neatly translates.

 ```
-When exposed to something that dramatically impacts or undermines a their understanding of reality,
+When exposed to something that dramatically impacts or undermines a character's understanding of reality,
 each affected character must internalize the information and gain a Shock.
 ```